 Repetition.
 You can always combine stress and repetition.
 Repeating a key word or phrase is enhanced when you lay on the extra tone.

-For more skills tips, you can always attend a public presentation training course.
+When you want to know what is a good speed for a speech or presentation, you can always discover our presentation tips.
+And, for more skills tips, you can always attend a public presentation training course.
 And as we train at more than 40 training centres in the UK you are never that far away.
 So, please don’t hesitate to get in touch.

 “Words, like eyeglasses, blur everything that they do not make clearer.”